History of the Vikings

 kings of Norway in the Viking age written by Snorre Sturlason.

-- Poetic Edda.
+- The Poetic Edda (Elder Edda).
 Various poems from the Viking age, including

 - Prose Edda.
 Stories and accounts from the Viking age, compiled